RebinW/active-directory-domain-services/03-organizational-design/03_ou_level_group_policy.md

 Policies that are applied further down this order will take priority over the ones applied earlier.
 This means that policies applied at an OU level can override settings that exist at the domain level.
 Because of this, most companies apply the most of their policies at the OU level.
 This allows admins to target specific users, workstations, or servers without affecting the entire domain.

-In real organizations Group Policy is well thought off when enforcing security rules and system configurations.
+In real organizations Group Policies is is well designed before enforcing security rules and system configurations.
 The number of available policies and settings is extremely large and organizations often spend a long time designing and managing them.

 For this project only a few examples will be configured.
-The purpose of this lab is not to build a full enterprise policy configuration og setup, but simply to demonstrate how Group Policy Objects are created, configured, and linked to Organizational Units.
+The purpose of this lab is not to build a full enterprise policy configuration or setup, but simply to demonstrate how Group Policy Objects are created, configured, and linked to Organizational Units.
 This lab builds on the OU structure created earlier and demonstrates how policies can be applied to specific parts of the directory structure.

 ## Objectives
 - Understand how GPO can be linked to Organizational Units